How to Choose the Right Timber Flooring for Your Home

 Bamboo flooring is light and it’s moisture resistant quality makes it weather resistant making it an excellent choice if you are considering timber flooring.
 Since bamboo grows faster than timber, it is more environmentally friendly as well.
 In addition, this is easy to clean, just sweeping, vacuuming, or occasional mopping would be adequate however bamboo flooring requires protection from sunlight and the softer nature of the wood means that over time bamboo floors are likely to collect scratches without proper protection.

 If you’re interested in learning more about the choices you have in flooring, it’s always great to consult a building supplies professional.
-O’Sheas Timber provides some of the best building materials in Melbourne.
+O’Sheas Timber provides the best solid timber flooring in Melbourne.
 We have a team of experts who can answer all your questions regarding solid timber flooring, timber decking supplies and even questions on roof trusses and cladding.
 Give O’Sheas a call today to talk over your options and get the best quality timber in Melbourne.